John Toohey Chambers

 * choice of law (private international law)

 Brendan regularly appears as counsel before all courts and various tribunals at trial and appellate level.
-Brendan is a Certified Trusts and Estate Practitioner.
+Brendan is a Certified Trusts and Estate Practitioner (STEP).

-Brendan is a member of the Mental Health Human Research Ethics Committee (North Metropolitan Health Service) and the Legal Costs Committee.
+Brendan is a member of the Mental Health Human Research Ethics Committee (North Metropolitan Health Service).